nsg-ethz/p4-utils/README.md

 ### How does it work ?

-P4-Utils creates virtual networks using mininet and extended nodes that run P4-enabled switches.
-To create hosts, Mininet uses a bash process running in a network namespace, in order words, all the processes that run within the network namespaces have an isolated network stack.
+P4-Utils creates virtual networks using *Mininet* and extended nodes that run P4-enabled switches.
+To create hosts, *Mininet* uses a bash process running in a network namespace, in order words, all the processes that run within the network namespaces have an isolated network stack.
 Switches are software-based switches like Open vSwitch, Linux Bridge, or BMV2 switches.
 Mininet uses virtual ethernet pairs, which live in the Linux kernel to connect the emulated hosts and switches.